coderFlameyosFlow/WoodyMenus/README.md

 ### Key features (Including but not limited to):
 - Updating safely recreates all the items; leading to *EXPECTED* automatic updating.
 - Supports legacy versions **<1.13.2** (and that impacts performance ._.)
-- Fast support (Or at least I try my best :D)
+- I don't have the worst support in the world (I try my best :D)
 - Actually fast and cares about performance
 - JVM friendly
 - Minimal